 On-Site SEO Best Practices That You Should Implement to Boost Your Website Traffic

-Rather than viewing search as being limited to factoring in only content and links, it is very apparent that Google, as well as other search engines, is no longer relying only on conventional analysis of text and documents to rank pages but instead factoring in much more.
+Rather than viewing search as being under limits to factoring in only content and links, it is very apparent that Google, as well as other search engines, is no longer relying only on conventional analysis of text and documents to rank pages but factoring in much more.

 Best Practices Of SEO

-Even though the content has been acknowledged to be perhaps the most important SEO factor, it does not help to just have content and hope it will boost your rankings.
-In fact, https://ahrefs.com study startlingly points out that Google does not generate traffic from as much as 91% of the content on the web.
+Even though the content is perhaps the most important SEO factor, it does not help to have content, and I hope it will boost your rankings.
+A study startlingly points out that Google does not generate traffic from as much as 91% of the content on the web.

-However, a recent study suggests that content in the range of 2,250-2,500 words tended to generate the most organic traffic; the underlying assumption being that given this length, the content would have addressed as many user issues as possible as well as provided more updated information as well as fresh perspective on the subject.
+However, a recent study suggests that content in the range of 2,250-2,500 words tended to generate the most organic traffic; the underlying assumption being that given this length, the content would have addressed as many user issues as possible as well as provided more updated information as well as a fresh perspective on the subject.

-You can use Google Analytics to discover the number of pages the average user views on your website before leaving, which combined with the session time will tell you how much your site engages the viewer and how interactive it is.
+You can use Google Analytics to discover the number of pages the average user views on your website before leaving.
+Combined with the session time.
+It will tell you how much your site engages the viewer and how interactive it is.